Spring Car Maintenance Checklist: What to Check as Warmer Weather Hits

 A blown fuse can also trigger the ABS light.
 This is a protective device in the vehicle’s electrical system that interrupts the flow of electricity when the circuit it protects becomes overloaded.
 In the ABS system, there are fuses dedicated to providing power to components such as the ABS module, wheel speed sensors, and other related systems.
 If one of these fuses blows due to a power surge, short circuit, or other electrical fault, it can disrupt the flow of electricity.
 Leading the ABS module or other ABS components, to system malfunction.
 This can result in the ABS light coming on as a brake warning sign/indicator.

-Brake Service Light
+What the Brake Service Light Means for Your Brakes

 brake service light